 Ratings: 3.9/5 | Store: Out of Stock

 The reason why it is on our list of the top steam irons under $50 is the fact that it is budget-friendly and contains all the needed features.
 So what do you look for in your ideal iron?
 Quick heating, proper dispersal of steam?
 Resistant structures, easy to handle?
-Well, it comes will all of these and more amazing features.
-Black and decker’s ICR 2030 promises thorough steam flow, which can be set for different types of fabrics.
+Well, it comes with all of these and more amazing features.
+Black and decker ICR2030 promises through steam flow, which can be set for different types of fabrics.
 Also, the temperature can be regulated.
-It is made of stainless steel that makes the surface and smoother and fabric-friendly.
+It is made of stainless steel that makes the surface smoother and fabric-friendly.

 It is quite durable and safe to use because of its inbuilt features.
 It weighs only 3.25 pounds.
 It is, in short, an all-in-one package.
 The best part about this iron is that it is manageable and perfectly irons even the narrow areas or corners of the fabric.
 It is made possible by thinning the tip of the soleplate.